Editor's note: This article was updated on Feb. 13, 2020.

-A longtime critic of President Trump, Sen. Elizabeth Warren (D-MA) is here to flip the White House for the Dems.
+A longtime critic of President Trump, Sen. Elizabeth Warren (D-MA) is here to try to flip the White House for the Dems.

-Senator since 2013, former Harvard law professor who laid the groundwork for what became the Consumer Financial Protection Bureau.
+Senator since 2013, and former Harvard law professor who laid the groundwork for what became the Consumer Financial Protection Bureau.
 She has a reputation for putting a lot of pressure on the financial industry for the way it does business.
-She’s all for regulating Wall Street and more recently has focused on a bill to combat gov corruption.

 The Elephant in the Room

 Another elephant in the room: how she’ll pay for all the plans she keeps dropping.
 The US Chamber of Commerce has labeled at least one plan to raise taxes unconstitutional.
-The American Bar Association thinks her proposed wealth tax is good to go.
-But when it comes to things like health care, she’s been vague on who’d foot the bill and whether that includes taxes on the middle class.
+Meanwhile, the American Bar Association thinks her proposed wealth tax is good to go.
+That’s one thing she says will help pay for her universal health care plan.
+She’s gotten heat from people skeptical that the she’d have the money to pay for the plan or that it has a realistic shot at passing in Congress.

 On abortion...she supports abortion rights.
 And wants Congress to pass federal laws that protect women’s access to reproductive care (like birth control and abortions).